polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 # Web Sockets and SignalR with Magic

 In addition to [plain CRUD](/tutorials/database-crud/) Magic also supports web sockets.
-In case you're new to sockets, a web sockets is a bidirectional communication channel through which the server can _"push"_ data to clients, without needing to poll the server for changes.
+In case you're new to sockets, a web sockets is a bidirectional communication channel through which the server can _"push"_ data to clients.
 A typical use case for this is chat clients, but obviously this is useful in a lot of other scenarios.
 In this tutorial, we will create a chat client in Angular and Hyperlambda, using the server side SignalR plugins of Magic, to let multiple users chat with each other, having the messages transmitted in real time to all clients.
 If you prefer to see me walk you through this article, you can watch the following video.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/8NXO1V1i-JY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>